NCooper00/Refactoring-Code/README.md

-## QOL in CSS
+## QOL in CSS and HTML

+I added comments throughout the css explaining what the different sections are for and I put specific comments above each of the portions that I edited to be more optimized.

-I added comments above the code I changed to describe it's function in the css.
+I added comments throughout the different sections of html code to explain what the section is and what it contains.